jairomelo/BIO-Element-Set/README.md

 ## Instalation

 1. Install the plugin as usual for Omeka.
 For documentation see http://omeka.org/codex/Managing_Plugins_2.0
-2. After instalation uninstall or deactivate the plugin, the metadata set will be reflected in the database so the plugin is no more necesary.
+2. After instalation uninstall or deactivate the plugin, the metadata set will be reflected in the database so the plugin is anymore necesary.